bhivourdevnath-stack/telegram-bot/README.md

 <h1></h1><br>

-## About
+<h1>About</h1>

-Telegram-bot is a beginner-friendly, AI-powered Telegram bot designed to answer questions about you by acting as your personal AI representative.
-Built with Python, it integrates seamlessly with Telegram and OpenRouter's AI models to provide intelligent, context-aware responses.
+<h4> Telegram-bot is a beginner-friendly, AI-powered Telegram bot designed to answer questions about you by acting as your personal AI representative.
+Built with Python, it integrates seamlessly with Telegram and AI models to provide intelligent, context-aware responses</h4>

 ## What It Does